The Securities Litigation Review: USA

 American securities law is enforced by government agencies, self-regulatory organisations and private litigation.
 While the SEC is empowered to pursue civil enforcement actions, all criminal actions under the federal securities laws are prosecuted by the United States Department of Justice.
-Self-regulatory organisations such as FINRA and the securities exchanges have more limited enforcement powers; they can fine, suspend or bar their members from participating in certain aspects of the securities industry.
+Supplementing these government actors are self-regulatory organisations such as FINRA and the securities exchanges, which can fine, suspend or bar their members from participating in certain aspects of the securities industry.
 Private litigants can sometimes avail themselves of state and federal statutes to seek monetary damages and occasionally injunctive relief.

 Most civil enforcement actions – that is, lawsuits brought by the government to enforce the law or by investors to recover damages under the law – can be brought only in the federal courts.
 Government agencies such as the SEC can also bring administrative proceedings, which are presided over by administrative law judges.
 Criminal prosecutions proceed through the court system.

 iii Common securities claims